jlikhuva/blog/posts/rmq.md

 impl MSBLookupTable {
     /// Build the lookup table.
 To fill up the table, we simply subdivide
-    /// it into segements whose sizes are powers of two.
+    /// it into segments whose sizes are powers of two.
 The MSBa in a segment
     /// are the same.
 For instance:
     ///   ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
     /// n       |1|2|3|4|5|6|7|8|9|10|11|12|13|14|15|16|17|18|19|...